powerpool-finance/powerpool-docs-old/specifications/PPTimedVesting.md

 - before the `endT` timestamp, the `claimTokens()` automatically calls `claimVotes()` to avoid cases when member votes and tokens sums exceed the initial vesting amount;
 - after the `endT` timestamp, the `claimTokens()`doesn't call `claimVotes()`;
 - after the end of the token vesting for `block.timestamp >= endT,` `getPriorVotes()` function will return `0` for all requests, even for queries against the blocks with non-zero cached votes;
+- there are 3 endT values:
+  - `endT` - the global endT value
+  - `personalEndT` - a custom value for a particular member
+  - `memberEndT` - the function which returns:
+    - a member's personalEndT if it is not 0
+    - the global endT otherwise
+- there could be cases when:
+  - endT > personalEndT
+  - endT == personalEndT
+  - endT < personalEndT
-- if someone created the proposal before `endT` and a user voted after `endT,` he won't be able to use his votes since the contract will return 0 for `getPriorVotes` after `endT;`
+- if someone created the proposal before `memberEndT` and a user voted after `personalEndT,` he won't be able to use his votes since the contract will return 0 for `getPriorVotes` after `endT;`
-- after the Owner calls `increaseDurationT(),` there will be a gap when a user doesn't receive rewards since he has more funds already vested to him than he should receive according to the formula;
+- after the Owner calls `increaseDurationT()` or `increasePersonalDurationT()`, there will be a gap when a user doesn't receive rewards since he has more funds already vested to him than he should receive according to the formula;
 - when a member claims votes, the corresponding amounts of votes excluding the already claimed token amount is accrued on delegated voting balance:

 ```